 Did you know that you can profit off the price of oil, gold or even corn?
 These are all examples of commodities.
 There is a whole market for commodities with many ways to trade and invest in them.
+If you want to diversify your investments, it can be beneficial to know what is a commodity and how to get into commodities trading.

-Commodities are a lesser known choice for investment.
+Commodities are a lesser-known choice for investment.
 Partly due to the fact that simply not as many people know what they are or how to invest in them.
 However, the commodities market is crucial to the global economy as it encompasses the food we eat and the raw materials used to make consumer goods.

 Some of the major groups of commodities are: